Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 ## 0. General information and tips

-a.
-Open the Task Manager with CTRL+Shift+Esc
+### How to open Task Manager

+Use CTRL+Shift+Esc

-b.
-How to edit an environment variable:
+### How to edit an environment variable

-  Always from a *personal administrator account* (see below about this):
+Always from a _personal administrator account_ (see below about this):

 Windows start menu -> This PC -> right-click on This PC -> Properties -> Advanced system settings -> Environment Variables...

 Always go to *System variables* (at the bottom) to add new variables or edit existing variables.
 Do not add or edit user variables (at the top).